 The government suddenly began to divert its attention to the non-Malay radical students.
 It published a White Paper which alleged infiltration by the Communist Party of Malaya in the University of Malaya's Chinese Language Society as the cause of the troubles.
 "Even though most of the arrested demonstrators were Malay students, it became convenient to attribute the conflicts to the conspiratorial manipulative capabilities of the Malayan Communists from their jungle hide-outs in the Thai-Malaysian border area", observed one source cynically.7 The Minister for Education Dr Mahathir Mohamed warned the Malay students that their scholarships would be revoked if they continued to become involved in further demonstrations.
-To quell these troubles, Tun Razak's Deputy, Tun Dr Ismail,
+To quell these troubles, Tun Razak's Deputy, Tun Dr Ismail, who was also Minister for Home Affairs, invoked the Internal Security Act to arrest and detain several student leaders and university lecturers on charges of being involved in these disturbances.8 But, in most cases, the government resorted to a massive show of force to suppress the campus disturbances.
+Police moved in force to occupy several campuses.
+In suppressing the largest student demonstration on 3 December 1974 police detained some 1,100 students, mostly Malays, to face charges of participating in an unlawful assembly.

 The situation led the government to introduce amendments to the Universities and University College Acts in 1975 to curb political activities at all institutions of higher learning.
 Students could no longer hold office in any political party, or trade union, or express support, sympathy or opposition to any political party, or trade union.
-The UCCA had far-reaching consequences.
-It not only stifled student dissent but created political apathy, a creeping lethargy and a tendency to bookishness among het students.
+The UCCA had farreaching consequences.
+It not only stifled student dissent but created political apathy, a creeping lethargy and a tendency to bookishness among the students.
 They only rose to defy the authorities occasionally, especially in the 1999-2001 period following the ouster of Anwar Ibrahim, deputy of the fourth Prime Minister, Datuk Seri Dr Mahathir Mohamed, but much of their steam had gone, as the UCCA restrictions were extremely severe and punitive.

 It was clear that throughout his administration Tun Razak was under siege from numerous fronts.
 His doctors ordered him to follow a limited work schedule, but he refused to follow suit.
-"At that time, he had many urgent agenda that simply could not be ignored," says his biographer."
-Challenges to his authority came from within his own UMNO party, especially from the ambitious Selangor Mentri Besar (Chief Minister), Datuk Harun Idris, who was said to aspire to being Prime Minister.
+"At that time, he had many urgent agenda that simply could not be ignored," says his biographer.9 Challenges to his authority came from within his own UMNO party, especially from the ambitious Selangor Mentri Besar (Chief Minister), Datuk Harun Idris, who was said to aspire to being Prime Minister.
 Tun Razak also encountered problems from Sabah's recalcitrant Chief Minister, Datuk Mustapha, who championed state rights vis-à-vis the Federal Government.